ctavispost/personalPortfolio/project02.md

 Almost two thirds of respondents considered quickness of travel important or very important.
 This was more than any other value tested, and was true across types of travel, including mass transit.
 Most people value their time.
 So, BusyBus is intended to save user’s time and not waste it.

 Regular riders were evenly split between two online priorities: checking arrivals and planning trips.
 These are thus among the highest needs of veteran transit app users.
-To see how these needs are being met (or missed), I studied other transit apps.
+To see how these needs were being met (or missed), I studied other transit apps.
 </section>

 <section markdown="1">